 Certificates will have a minimum of 9 graduate credits.
 All credits must be completed through Shippensburg University.
-Six graduate certificate credits may be shared with the graduate major.
-No credits taken for one certificate may be counted toward another certificate.
+No credits taken for one certificate may be counted toward another certificate, but the number of credits a graduate certificate may share with the graduate major is to be determined by the graduate student's major department or program.